yotam-biu/ps7/README.md

 You are encouraged to use AI tools (ChatGPT, Copilot, Gemini, etc.) to **improve your figure** by generating enhanced plotting code.

-Example improvements you can ask AI to help you with:
+### Example improvements you can ask AI to help you with:

-- Use a cleaner or more readable **color palette**
-- Add **correlation value labels** inside the heatmap
-- Improve **font sizes**, spacing, or layout
+- Improve **font sizes**, spacing, or layout for readability
 - Create **scatter plots with regression lines**
 - Design a custom **matplotlib style** for consistent aesthetics
+- Use **interactive platforms** such as *Plotly*
+- Use **nicer visual styles** such as *Seaborn*
+- Create **additional useful plots**, such as:
+  - density plots
+  - pairplots
+  - violin plots
+  - boxplots
+  - distribution comparisons
+  - or any other visualization that adds insight

 (*You only need one improvement — the purpose is to practice using AI as a coding assistant.*)